inductiva/inductiva/docs/preinstallation/system/osx.md

-# System Requirements for Installing the Inductiva API
+# macOS System Prep Guide

 ## TL;DR

 Pre-Install Must-Dos:

 - [Step 1: Check if Python is Installed](#step-1-check-if-python-is-installed)
 - [Step 2: Update pip and Set Up Your PATH for Python](#step-2-update-pip-and-set-up-your-path-for-python)

-## Introduction
-Before diving into the installation process, it’s helpful to ensure your system is primed and ready for the Inductiva API.

-We’ve gathered tips and feedback from users with different setups who’ve run into a few bumps while installing our API.
-The steps below are here to save you time and help you sidestep the most common setup challenges!

 ## Step 1: Check if Python is Installed

 First things first, let’s make sure **Python 3** is set up correctly on your system.
 If you already have it installed, great!
 We’ll be able to move straight to installing the Inductiva API like any other Python package.

-If it’s missing, we’ll go over how to install it depending on your operating system.
+If it’s missing, we’ll go over how to install it on macOS.

-### Checking if Python is Installed on macOS

 **Step-by-Step**